forestryio/forestry.io/hugo/content/blog/image-handling-with-forestry-s3-and-imgix.md

 weight: ''
 aliases: []
 menu: []
-draft: true

 ---
 Happy New Year!
 We're starting into 2019 with an exciting new feature.

-Today we can announce S3 support as an image storage provider for Forestry.
+Today we can announce support for S3 as an image storage provider for Forestry.
 The S3 integration makes it possible to efficiently store, organize and deliver images while keeping the editing experience in Forestry simple and clean.

 ![](/uploads/2019/01/Forestry S3.jpg)